 - Although the button has a thin white border, it wasn't prominent enough for me to locate before the cookie acceptance modal drew my attention to the centre of the screen.

-- I then realised that after I closed that discount modal, by scrolling the page even very slightly, the top navigation bar collapses and hides the
+- More significant was that I realised that by scrolling the page even very slightly, the top navigation bar collapsed and hid the

 - That’s why I missed it!

-So this experience was made more difficult than it should have been by a combination of things.
+The above experience was made more difficult than it should have been by a combination of things, but thankfully since this article was first written, the problem with the button being hidden when scrolling has been resolved.

 But consider this...